 - Project team members can all use the CDE to generate the documents/ views they need using different combinations of the central assets, confident that they are using the latest assets (as are others).

-- Spatial co-ordination is inherent in the idea of using a centralised model.
+- Spatial co-ordination is inherent in the idea of using a centralized model.

 - Production information should be right first time assuming that contributors adhere to processes for sharing information.

 Who is responsible for the CDE?

 The CIC BIM Protocol proposes that an ‘information manager’ (as distinct from BIM co-ordinator, with no responsibility for design, clash detection or the co-ordination of models) is appointed.
 The information manager is responsible for keeping the myriad of information being generated and shared both synchronised and coherent.
 In practice a senior team member will typically take on this co-ordination role.

 The contributor retains ownership of the information they store in the CDE.
 Indeed, models produced by individual teams will always remain separate and it is these that are then drawn on to produce the federated model.

 Typically team members will licence their contributions for use by the client for a prescribed purpose (ie. generating the federated model to the level of detail contractually set out in Employer's Information Requirements).
 In turn, clients can then licence the range of models fed back to the CDE for use by other members of the project team for their requirements.